eohomegrownapps/wikiquiznotes/presentation/script.md

      [image of entry field w/ Ponies/Vikings in] ...receive quiz

+what the point is/reason for existence
 Explanation of what it **appears** to do

 3.               [[Wikipedia logo]]
                          =
                    [[MediaWiki]]

+open data sources used
+Wikipedia
+request page from MediaWiki,

+4.      natural language:
+            - English, not Python
+            - Hard for machines to parse!

+how we overcame
+        - Apache OpenNLP & simplenlg

 Data source = Wikipedia, but could later expand to other MediaWiki sites